 MacArthur Causeway is the only road that connects Palm Island to the rest of Miami Beach.
 The island has a total land area of 82 acres and a population of only 329.
 Palm Island sits next to Hibiscus Island, another prestigious community in Miami Beach.

-Miami Beach sits on natural and man-made barrier islands and has a total area of 18.7 square miles, 7 square miles is land and 11.7 square miles is water.
-It is subdivided into three main neighborhoods: South Beach, Mid Beach, and North Beach.
+Miami Beach comprises natural and man-made barrier islands and has a total land area of around 7.63 square miles.
+It is divided into three main neighborhoods: South Beach, Mid Beach, and North Beach.

 Real Estate Community in Palm Island